 Evan Ackerman for IEEE Spectrum: A group of researchers including Michal Luria, Guy Hoffman, Benny Megidish, Oren Zuckerman, Roberto Aimi, and Sung Park from IDC Herzliya, Cornell, and SK Telecom have developed a prototype social robot called Vyo.
 Vyo is “a personal assistant serving as a centralized interface for smart home devices.”
 Nothing new there, but what sets Vyo apart is how you interact with it: it combines non-anthropomorphic design with anthropomorphic expressiveness and a tactile object-based control system into a social robot that’s totally, adorably different.
 But is it practical?
 Full Article:

+By Silicon Valley Robotics via Robohub: The area of service robotics is getting active, with a new retail robot startup launching today.
+Tally is one of several robotics startups launching today at Haxlr8r’s 7th Demo Day.
+Tally is an inventory tracking robot platform fromSimbe Robotics and the “world’s first robotic autonomous shelf auditing and analytics solution” according to the press release.
+Tally is in trials with several North American retailers and will traverse aisles scanning and auditing merchandise to help stores maintain ideal product placement, fill inventory gaps, and find misplaced or mispriced items.
+Tally is also capable of autonomously returning to base to charge.
 “When it comes to the retail industry, shopper experience is everything.
 If a product is unavailable at the time the shopper wants to buy it, the retailer has missed an opportunity and disappointed their customer,” according to Brad Bogolea, CEO and Co-founder of Simbe Robotics.
 “Tally helps retailers address these challenges by providing more precise and timely analysis of the state of in-store merchandise and freeing up staff to focus on customer service.”
 Cont'd...

 Records 1 to 15 of 16